-How to Choose a Fiscal Sponsor: A Guide for New Projects
+How to Choose a Fiscal Sponsor

 You've decided that fiscal sponsorship is the right path for your project - faster than filing for your own 501(c)(3), lower upfront costs, and less administrative burden.
 Now comes the harder question: which fiscal sponsor should you choose?